fabiokerstens/FDIR_PQ9/README.md

 One can test if a sucesfull connection is obtained by sending a ping to **DEBUG** if connected to the TI MSP342 or to **ADB** if connected to the PQ hardware.
 In the DataLog on the left side of the screen, a transmitted message should now prompt in yellow, as well as a received message in black.

-Before the code can be run, the file **Defaults.py** must be opened with an editor, and the directories changed to the local directories in which the files are stored, so that the data can be recorded.
-It can be found in the **PQ_integretion_testing** folder.
-The data in the .json files is stored between runs of the python files, so to start from scratch the .json files must be opened and emptied.

 Running the Python testing software is done via the **client_adb.py** when connected to the PQ hardware, or **client.py** for testing the code wth TI board.
 One can open any Python 2.7 editor (e.g. IDLE) to open this file and run it.
 Additionally, one can also run the script diretly via Windows Powershell or LINUX terminal when using the command:

 ```